dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/webhooks.md

 ### Before you start

-Before you begin, make sure you have followed the [Getting started guide](../Getting%20started/) and get your API keys.
+Before you begin, make sure you have followed the [Getting started guide](../getting-started.md) and get your API keys.
 Webhooks API use the same Basic Authentication as Dojo API.
-For the test environment, use your secret key with the prefix `sk_test_`.
+For the test environment, use your secret key with the prefix `sk_sandbox_`.

 ### Step 1.
 Choose which events to subscribe to